MengXiangxi/BLOG/_posts/2022-12-02-Radiomics-Learning.md

 ## Other resources

 - As I have stated, standardization and harmonization are two key issues in radiomics.
 Without them, the generalization ability of radiomic models are questionable.
 The [Imaging Biomarker Standardization Initiative](https://theibsi.github.io/) is an organization devoted to develop standardized image biomarkers (features) for radiomics analysis.
 The works of this collaboration are highly valued by the community, and the collaboration is still continuing.
+You can find more about IBSI in [the other blog post on this site](https://mengxiangxi.info/BLOG/imaging/2022/05/04/Standardization-of-PET.html).
 - You are encouraged to explore the GitHub topic page of [#radiomics](https://github.com/topics/radiomics) for related code and projects.